Tupungatito: Present-day status and threats

 The volcano is fumarolically active in four craters, the fumaroles mainly emit steam at temperatures of 81–84 C. Gas bubbling has been observed in the crater lakes.
 The crater lakes and/or fumaroles are visible in satellite images, where they appear as temperature anomalies.
 The gases come from the magma, ultimately from the downgoing slab, and as they ascend they interact and mix with an overlying aquifer and a hydrothermal system.
 There is also shallow seismicity around the volcano.

-Since 2012, the volcano is monitored by the Southern Volcanological Observatory of the Andes.
+Since 2012, the volcano is monitored by the Southern Volcanological Observatory of the Andes, and Argentina was planning to install monitoring equipment as of 2025.
 Intense eruptions could melt the ice on the volcano through the emission of incandescent rocks and pyroclastic flows, producing medium-sized or long lahars in the Quebrada de Tupungatito and Estero del Azufre valleys.
 Pyroclastic fallout from high eruption columns would most likely occur in Argentina.
 Future eruptions will most likely be small or medium-sized Strombolian eruptions.
 The nearest towns in Chile are El Alfalfal, El Manzano and Los Maitenes and in Argentina La Consulta, San Carlos, Tunuyan and Tupungato.
 For Argentina, it is the 4th most dangerous volcano, and for Chile, the 22nd most dangerous volcano.
 Due to a combination between its relative proximity to population centres, high volume of ice and frequency of eruptions, a 2020 study ranked it the 4th most dangerous volcano on Earth in terms of lava-ice interactions.
 Eruptions may also endanger tourists.